RainerRoss/WEBSRVUTL/README.md

 ## Create a new HTTP-Server Instance `MYSERVER`

-* Open your browser and start the HTTP-Admin: http://yourIP:2001/HTTPAdmin
+* Open your browser and start the IBM i HTTP-Admin: http://yourIP:2001/HTTPAdmin
 * Create the new HTTP-Server Instance
 ```
 Server name:        MYSERVER